calidion/aex/README.md

 Inject any middleware when necessary.
 But you should be careful with middlewares' order.

+`@inject` decrator takes two parameters:

+1. injector: the main injected middleware for data further processing or policy checking
+2. fallback: optional fallback when the injector fails and returned `false`

 ```ts
 class User {
   private name = "Aex";